 The latest innovations gained concrete form in a 3-cylinder petrol engine – the EB PureTech, voted Engine of the Year in 2017 – and a new generation of diesel engines (BlueHDi Euro 6).
 Equipped with selective catalytic reduction (SCR), BlueHDi engines eliminate 99.9% of particulates by number and up to 90% of nitrogen oxide (NOx).

 In less than ten years, Groupe PSA will have renewed its entire petrol engine range, consistent with its CO2 emissions reduction objectives in Europe as well as in other major markets such as China and Brazil.

 In parallel, the Group is pursuing the development of plug-in petrol hybrid vehicles and a second generation of electric vehicles for launch in 2019.

-Find out more about the PSA Group’s clean technologies
+Find out more about the Groupe PSA’s clean technologies

 In addition to engine technologies, all the equipment and architectures of the vehicles are taken into account to reduce CO2 emissions, including weight, aerodynamics, rolling resistance, electrical management, and driver assistance systems.
 The challenge lies in constantly striking a balance between environmental requirements and the appeal and cost of the vehicle.

-The PSA Group’s teams work to limit the environmental impact of cars in each phase in their life cycle, from product definition, design and production to transport and sale, use and end of life.
-The Group has developed a method for assessing the environmental performance of innovations that can be used to evaluate their recyclability and environmental impact.
+Groupe PSA’s teams work to limit the environmental impact of cars in each phase in their life cycle, from product definition, design and production to transport and sale, use and end of life.
+The Groupe has developed a method for assessing the environmental performance of innovations that can be used to evaluate their recyclability and environmental impact.

-Find out more about the PSA Group’s commitments on reducing the environmental impact of its vehicles
+Find out more about Groupe PSA’s commitments on reducing the environmental impact of its vehicles